A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Models and methods

-Regarding the geometric quantities describing the valve, we hinge upon a FE description, but we do not need all of them to actually belong to a FE space, since they are going to appear only inside of integrals.
-In particular, the distance function is approximated by $\varphi^n_h\in X_h^s$ at each time $t^n$ -- with a polynomial degree $s\geq2$ that is in general different from $r$ -- and $\delta_{\varepsilon,h}^n$ is defined accordingly.
-It is worth to remark at this point that, in order for $\delta_{\varepsilon,h}^n$ to be correctly resolved by the mesh, the half-thickness $\varepsilon$ must be at least 1.5 times larger than $h$ \cite{resistivo}.
+Regarding the geometric quantities describing the valve, we hinge upon a FE description.
+In particular, the discrete distance function is $\varphi^n_h\in X_h^{r'}$, with a polynomial degree $r'\geq2$ that is in general different from $r$.
+Introducing the basis functions $\{\psi_\ell\}_{\ell=1}^{N_h^{r'}}$ spanning $X_h^{r'}$, the leaflet's extended normal and curvature are defined as follows: